Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: System Design

 \lstset{ basicstyle=\ttfamily, stringstyle=, keywordstyle=, showstringspaces=false, breaklines=true, morekeywords={type, name, id, call\_id, arguments} }

-Given this schema, the handler simply checks each returned message block’s \texttt{type}; if it indicates a function/tool call, the handler extracts the call’s \texttt{name} and uses this as the tool call type.
+For this example schema, the handler checks each returned message block’s \texttt{type}; if it indicates a function/tool call, the handler extracts the call’s \texttt{name} and uses this as the tool call type.

-Model LLMs have different output function calls based on their format~\cite{openai_function_calling2025, lin2025overview, qwen_function_calling2025}, \name uses similar techniques to parse the function name and uses that to separate tool calls.

 In SWE-Bench, it is guaranteed that each LLM’s response containing a function call will include exactly one \texttt{bash} function call.
-We extract the string within the \texttt{bash} block and use the first word as the tool call name.
+We extract the string within the \texttt{bash} block and use the first word afterwards as the tool call name.